Embedding Space Approach to Lorentzian CFT Amplitudes and Causal Spherical Functions: Introduction

-where $a\in A$, the maximal abelian subgroup, Eq. (\ref{eq:biH})~\footnote{A two-sided coset is often denoted by $ H\backslash G/H$ in mathematical literature, with $G/H$ as ``left-coset".
-We will adopt the alternative notation $G//H$ for two-sided coset.}.
-We demonstrate that reducing to the cross ratio space is equivalent to enforcing $H$ bi-invariance, with $H$ determined by specifying an appropriate basepoint in the embedding space.
+where $a\in A$, the maximal abelian subgroup, Eq. (\ref{eq:biH}).
+Enforcing $ H $ bi-invariance leads $F(g)$ acting on two-sided coset~\footnote{A two-sided coset is often denoted by $ H\backslash G/H$ in mathematical literature, with $G/H$ as ``left-coset".
+We will adopt the alternative notation $G//H$ for two-sided coset.
+This bi-invariance property has been discussed by Schomerus et al. \cite{Schomerus2017,Schomerus2018,Isachenkov2018,Buric2020,Buric:2022ucg} for Euclidean CFTs.
+See \textbf{Note Added} at the end of the paper for a discussion on the relationship between their work and ours. }, thus reducing $F$ to a function of two conformal cross ratios.
 When causality is imposed, additional structure emerges, e.g., various regions in the $ w$-$\sigma $ plane are covered via semigroups.
-This leads to $H$ bi-invariant zonal spherical functions associated with each representation of $SO(d,2)$.
-Similar type of analysis has been carried out in early years with emphasis on Lorentz group, e.g., \cite{Hilgert:1996,Vilenkin:1992,Toller:1973,Viano:1980,Faraut:1986}.
+This leads to $H$ bi-invariant zonal spherical functions associated with each representation of $SO(d,2)$~\footnote{Similar type of analysis has been carried out in early years with emphasis on Lorentz group, e.g., \cite{Hilgert:1996,Vilenkin:1992,Toller:1973,Viano:1980,Faraut:1986}.}.
 These functions are necessarily constructed piecewise in different regions of the $ w$-$\sigma $ plane.
+(See also \cite{Schomerus2017,Schomerus2018,Isachenkov2018,Buric2020,Buric:2022ucg}).